pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 #### Community Tool Shed

-The Pinewood Greens Lending Shed Program is up and running.
+The Pinewood Greens Lending Shed Program is available.
 We have tools and other equipment available to borrow at no charge.
 Check out our [tool lending shed page](toolshed.html) for more details.